giancarlo/gbc/docs/language-reference.md

 ### Identifiers

-Identifiers must start with an alphabetic character and might be followed by any number of alphanumeric characters or underscores.
+Identifiers must begin with a letter and can include alphanumeric characters or underscores.

 ### Keywords